andrejacobs/100DayChallenges/2021 March/100DaysOfLearning/Week15/Week15.md

 Watched:

-Meet AsyncSequence by Philippe Hausler
+Meet AsyncSequence by Philippe Hausler @phausler

-Use async/await with URLSession by Guoye Zhang & Zhenchao Li
+Use async/await with URLSession by Guoye Zhang @guoye_zhang & Zhenchao Li

-ARC in Swift: Basics and beyond by Meghana Gupta
+ARC in Swift: Basics and beyond by Meghana Gupta @_meghanag_

 **Thoughts:** I am proud of myself for having completed the challenge and once again proven to myself that I am cable of more things than what I limit myself to.